Robert J. Adams & Associates

 Once the lien is filed you will have difficulty obtaining any further credit.
 The government can still garnish your pay check and bank accounts.

-The answer is often "Yes."
-Click Here to see our blog on the subject.
+The answer is often “Yes.”
 But even if the taxes can be discharged, the lien still has to be addressed or the IRS will continue to collect.

 If the IRS has filed a lien on your personal property and/or real estate, you have a problem.
 Even if the debt is dischargeable the lien remains.
 As to personal property that usually does not pose a problem unless the property is valuable.
 In most cases, the lien can be released some time after a Chapter 7 discharge.
 But if you own a home and you want to keep it then it is a real problem.
 IRS liens have a life of 10 years and the lien can be renewed.
 Most liens go through Chapter 7 unaffected so even at the end of your Chapter 7 case; the lien would still have to be addressed.